 Near-Field Effects

 Spring-run Chinook salmon would have the potential for similar types of near-field effects to those previously discussed for winter-run Chinook salmon (i.e., entrainment; impingement and screen contact; predation; stranding behind screens; and attraction to reservoir discharge).
 The potential for effect would differ relative to winter-run Chinook because of spatiotemporal differences in species occurrence.
-In particular, as discussed above, less than one quarter of spring-run Chinook salmon would be expected to pass the intakes (Table SRGrandTab).
-As discussed for winter-run, very few spring-run Chinook juveniles would have the potential for entrainment given their size (Figure length_SR).
+In particular, as discussed above, less than one quarter of spring-run Chinook salmon would be expected to pass the intakes (Table 11-23).
+As discussed for winter-run, very few spring-run Chinook juveniles would have the potential for entrainment given their size (Figure 11-15).
 The Red Bluff and Hamilton City fish screens are designed to protective standards for Chinook salmon fry and so near-field effects would be expected to be limited.
-There would be greater temporal overlap of adult spring-run Chinook with reservoir releases potentially beginning in April/May than for winter-run Chinook (see Appendix 11A), although again this would only apply to up to 25% of adult spring-run returning to tributaries upstream of the Sacramento River discharge.
+There would be greater temporal overlap of adult spring-run Chinook with reservoir releases potentially beginning in April/May than for winter-run Chinook (Appendix 11A), although again this would only apply to up to 25% of adult spring-run returning to tributaries upstream of the Sacramento River discharge.
 (There are no spring-run Chinook-bearing tributaries between Hamilton City and the Sacramento River discharge.)
 As described for winter-run Chinook salmon, adult spring-run Chinook salmon could be attracted to the flow from the Sacramento River discharge under Alternative 2.
 The design of the apron and weir designed to exclude anadromous fish would eliminate stranding risk.